Ride-The-Lightning/RTL-Design/readme.md

 ## What is RTL?
 RTL (Ride The Lightning) is a full function, device agnostic, web user interface to help manage lightning node operations.
-RTL is available on LND and C-Lightning implementations.
+RTL is available on LND, C-Lightning and Eclair implementations.

 Visit the development repository [ShahanaFarooqui/RTL](https://github.com/ShahanaFarooqui/RTL) for more information.
 Follow [@RTL_App](https://twitter.com/rtl_app) on Twitter for important announcements.